Interstate 540 Arkansas

 Source: December 31, 2021 Interstate Route Log and Finders List

 Exit numbers along the original Interstate 540 into Fort Smith counted upwards from north to south.

-New interchanges were constructed along I-540 north of Interstate 40 during 2003-04.
-A folded diamond interchange (Exit 207 / old Exit 21) was built at Collum Lane (County Road 19) for the city of Alma.
-The exchange at Exit 268 (old Exit 82) with Promenade Boulevard was also added.1
+New interchanges were constructed in 2003-04 along I-540 north of Interstate 40.
+These included the folded diamond interchange (Exit 207 / old Exit 21) at Collum Lane (County Road 19) for the city of Alma and the exchange at Exit 268 (old Exit 82) with Promenade Boulevard.1

-Missouri Department of Transportation (MoDOT) efforts resulted in the conditional approval by AASHTO on October 15, 2011 to begin signing Interstate 49 along the U.S. 71 freeway between Joplin and Kansas City by December 2012.
-This action prompted AHTD officials to submit an application at the Fall 2012 meeting of the AASHTO Special Committee on U.S. Route Numbering to redesignate all of Interstate 540 north of I-40 as I-49.6 Approval for the redesignation was granted by AASHTO on October 21, 2013.
+Efforts by the Missouri Department of Transportation (MoDOT) resulted in the conditional approval by AASHTO on October 15, 2011 to begin signing Interstate 49 along U.S. 71 between Joplin and Kansas City by December 2012.
+This action prompted Arkansas Department of Transportation (ARDOT) officials to submit an application at the Fall 2012 meeting of the AASHTO Special Committee on U.S. Route Numbering to redesignate all of Interstate 540 north of I-40 as I-49.6 Approval for the redesignation was granted by AASHTO on October 21, 2013.

-That portion of I-540 north from I-40, at an interchange five miles east of the current north end near Van Buren, was redesignated Interstate 49 in April 2014.
-This transferred 72 miles of I-540 to I-49 and left the original Interstate 540 spur into Fort Smith.
-Interstate 49 will not follow this segment and instead follow an alignment toward Fort Chaffee.
-Seven miles of this future I-49, between U.S. 71 and Arkansas 22, are already opened to traffic.
+I-540 north from I-40 at Alma was renumbered to Interstate 49 in April 2014.
+This transferred 72 miles of I-540 to I-49 and eliminated the five mile overlap with I-40 between Van Buren and Alma.
+I-540 remains along the original spur into Fort Smith, as the future extension of Interstate 49 south will follow an easterly alignment toward Fort Chaffee.
+A seven mile section of future I-49 was eventually built between U.S. 71 and SR 22 at Barling.

 North End – Van Buren, Arkansas